-Exams 300 points (3 x 100 points each) Short written assignments 100 points (4 x 25 points each) Class participation & engagement note some manual adjustments might be necessary to the point totals due to schedule changes, but the relative contribution of each will stay the same.
+Exams 300 points (3 x 100 points each) Pre & Post-tests 20 points (2 x 10pts) Short written assignments 100 points (4 x 25 points each) Class participation & engagement note some manual adjustments might be necessary to the point totals due to schedule changes, but the relative contribution of each will stay the same.

-- Small group activities & discussions (100 points) - Short homework assignments (30 points)
+- Small group activities & discussions (100 points) - Short homework assignments (35 points)

-Total course points: 530
+Total course points: 555

-note, there is a required pretest and a posttest in order to evaluate how much you have learned over the course of the semester.
+note, there is a required pretest and a post-test in order to evaluate how much you have learned over the course of the semester.
 Neither of these will affect your grade.